 - If your first few sends on a new sending IP/domain have low engagement, you're setting yourself up for potential deliverability issues down the road

-So what does importing a clean Engaged List mean?
+So what does sending to a clean engaged list mean?

-- Upload a list of users who have recently engaged with emails sent with your old email provider
+- If you are moving over from an ESP that does not integrate with Klaviyo, upload a list of users who have recently engaged with emails sent from your old email provider

 - This engaged list should include individuals that have opted-in and who have clicked or opened an email at least once in the last 30 days